blair-robot-project/ScoutingServerBase/README.md

 Devices must be paired (but not necessarily connected) before use.

 For automatic removable drive detection and copying, you must enable NOPASSWD for sudo usage.
-You can do this by adding "username ALL=(ALL) NOPASSWD: ALL" to the end of your /etc/sudoers file.
+You can do this by adding `username ALL=(ALL) NOPASSWD: ALL` to the end of your `/etc/sudoers` file (do this with `sudo visudo`).
 Be aware that this poses a major security risk, your password is no longer required to use sudo.
+You also need an empty media directory to mount to.

 ### Related Repositories/Documents